 It is like extending a rubber band to its limit.
 When people stretch to the maximum, they are more likely to pull a muscle.

-It’s like getting in your car and putting on a seatbelt that doesn’t function: You think you’re protected but you’re really not.
+It’s like getting in your car and putting on a seatbelt that doesn’t function: You think you’re protected but you’re not.

-Only the true fitness experts all agree that if you still choose to static stretch before any kind of physical activity that you’re probably better off not doing it at all.
+Only the true fitness experts all agree that if you still choose to static stretch before any kind of physical activity you’re probably better off not doing it at all.

 Peak Performance Principle #3 – Do Short Burst Dynamic Mobility Stretches

-The key is to keep your stretches short and dynamic while getting your entire body activated through specific Dynamic Mobility based exercises.
+The key is to keep your stretches short and dynamic while getting your entire body activated through specific Dynamic Mobility-based exercises.

-Dynamic Mobility exercises are short stretches and muscle activation techniques whose main function is to give your body full range of motion as well as activate the muscles that have become dormant due to the sedentary nature of today’s workplace.
+Dynamic Mobility exercises are short stretches and muscle activation techniques whose main function is to give your body a full range of motion as well as activate the muscles that have become dormant due to the sedentary nature of today’s workplace.

 Dynamic Mobility Exercises exercises are known as the “Anti-Aging” workout.